agilepro/software-craftsmanship/docs/Error Handling/simple-rule-for-exception.md

 It is obvious that the interface makes a promise,a and the implementation should do exactly that.
 But, if it is unable to do what it promises what should happen?
 That is equally obvious: it should throw an exception.

-*   if it can’t convert the string to an integer, it should throw an exception.
+*   if it can't convert the string to an integer, it should throw an exception.
-*   if it can’t write a data to disk, it should throw an exception.
+*   if it can't write a data to disk, it should throw an exception.
-*   if it can’t add two numbers together, it should throw an exception.
+*   if it can't add two numbers together, it should throw an exception.
-*   if it can’t calculate a checksum for a block of data, it should throw an exception
+*   if it can't calculate a checksum for a block of data, it should throw an exception

 ## Programming Assumes that Each Step Works